Getting to know your customers better without knowing everything: first-party data in 6 lessons

 article knowing your customers better without knowing everything preview wp

 Marketers often assume that more data means deeper insight, but the reality is more complex : over-collection breeds complexity, silos, and CRM fatigue.
 According to the AFCDP barometer, 65% of French companies admit to gathering more information than they actually use.
-This highlights a key imbalance - customer knowledge built on accumulation rather than relevance.
+This highlights a key imbalance - customer insights built on accumulation rather than relevance.

 The goal isn't to multiply data points, but to make smart use of the data that truly matters : first-party data, sourced directly from interactions between the brand and its customers.
 By observing behaviors and engagement, marketers can build more reliable segmentations and launch actionable campaigns.
 Rethinking segmentation around first-party data means striving for efficiency and consistency.
 It also lays the foundation for a more sustainable customer relationship - where data serves the experience rather than becoming an end in itself.